Monday 22nd July 7.30 pm Joint prayer evening at Christ Church

 A time of prayer for God’s renewing work in All Saints’ and in Christ Church.
 All welcome.
 This will be a weekly event – come when you can.

-Thursday 30th May 1pm – 3pm.
-NEW Thursday Craft Group.
+Thursday 25th July 1pm – 3pm.
+Thursday Craft Group at All Saints’ Church.

 Reader Diane is leading fortnightly Bible Study sessions on Thursdays 1.00pm – 2.15 pm at All Saints’ Appley Bridge.

 We will be studying the book of Genesis and using some material from the church sermon series.
 This friendly study group has 8 – 10 members Newcomers are very welcome.

 Future Dates: Bible Study: 8 Aug ; 22 Aug; 29 Aug 2019; 12thSept; 26 Sep; 3 Oct 2019; 31 Oct; 7 Nov; 14 Nov; 28 Nov; 12 Dec.

 For more information contact: firstname.lastname@example.org

 Sunday 4th August at 10:30 am.

 Rev’d Wendy Williams will be celebrating 50 years Ministry in Wigan at Living Faith Church (opposite the CO-OP), in Church Street, Orrell on Sunday 4th August at 10:30 am.